 The adi_dmc.c and adi_dmc.h files can be used to initialize the DMC to the required settings.
-For example, the main.c file in the ADSP-SC598_DMCconfigGenerator_Core1 project in the associated zip file^[3] illustrates two ways to initialize the DMC for a DDR3 memory with DCLK frequency of 800 MHz as per the JESD79-3F JEDEC specification^[5].
+For example, the main.c file in the ADSP-SC594_DMCconfigGenerator_core1 project in the associated zip file^[4], illustrates two ways to initialize the DMC for a DDR3 memory with DCLK frequency of 800 MHz as per JESD79 3F JEDEC specification^[6].

-Initialize_DMC_Basic - Enable this macro in the main.h file to initialize the DMC by configuring the ADI_DMC_PARAM_LIST structure.
-Figure 2 shows a snapshot from the main.c file of the ADI_DMC_PARAM_LIST structure of code used to initialize the DMC with the Initialize_DMC_Basic macro.
-All of the DDR parameters required to initialize DMC/DDR memory are computed based on the JESD79-3F JEDEC specification^[5].
-The Initialize_DMC_Basic approach can be used to quickly test DDR across different frequencies, DriveStrength, and ODT settings.
-The complete list of DDR parameters used in this method can be printed on a console using the adi_printDMCconfig() API (enable the Print_DMC_Config macro).
-The DDR parameters printed are in the format used in the adi_dmc_SC59x_family_x_config.h file of the preload/Init code.
+Initialize DMC Basic - Enable this macro in the main.h file to initialize the DMC by configuring the ADI DMC PARAM LIST structure.
+Figure 2 shows a snapshot from the main.c file of the ADI DMC PARAM LIST structure of code used to initialize the DMC with the Initialize DMC Basic macro.
+All of the DDR parameters required to initialize DMC/DDR on the are computed based JESD79-3F JEDEC specification^[6]. memory The Initialize DMC Basic approach can be used to quickly test DDR across different frequencies, DriveStrength, and ODT settings.
+The complete list of DDR parameters used in this method can be printed on a console using the adi printDMCconfig() API (enable the Print DMC Config printed macro).
+The DDR parameters are in the format used in the adi dmc SC59x family x config.h file of the preload/Init code.